mozilla/wpt-sync/README.md

 sudo chown -R 10001 <path>
 ```

-You may not need to do this at all on mac.
+You may not need to do this at all on macOS.

-__Note__ that replacing the default entry point means that you're no longer running the `start_wptsync.sh` script at container start-up and therefore some
+__Note__ that replacing the default entry point means that you're no longer running
+the `start_wptsync.sh` script at container start-up and therefore some configuration
-configuration may be missing or incomplete.
-For example, the Dockerfile (build-time) doesn't set up any credentials; instead, credentials are only set up in the container at run-time with the above-mentioned script.
+may be missing or incomplete.
+For example, the Dockerfile (build-time) doesn't set up
+any credentials; instead, credentials are only set up in the container at run-time with
+the above-mentioned script.